The easy sleep ends like a ferris wheel halts, my legs and back swaying from lost momentum, and the hard sleep begins.

 I unfold myself into the bath.

-The room is umber; the tiny flame is orange and red—a steamy Caravaggio, smelling of Calgon
+The room is umber; the tiny flame is orange and red—a steamy Caravaggio, smelling of Calgon.

 I count down until dawn.